altairengineering/iots-python/README.md

-# SmartWorks API Client <!-- NODOC -->
+# Altair® IoT Studio™ API Client <!-- NODOC -->

-**A Python client for the SmartWorks API** <!-- NODOC -->
+**A Python client for the Altair® IoT Studio™ API** <!-- NODOC -->

 ## Introduction

-This library allows you to interact with the SmartWorks API using Python.
+This library allows you to interact with the Altair® IoT Studio™ API using Python.
 The current implementation has support for:
 - Categories API <b>(only <code>GET</code> methods)</b>
 - Things API <b>(only <code>GET</code> methods)</b>
 - Properties API